 Festive Season Health

-The festive season is now upon us and that generally means an increase in social engagements.
+The festive season is rapidly upon us and that generally means an increase in social engagements.
 While for most of us this is a fun time of year, it can also result in health issues such as sluggishness, weight gain and fatigue.
 So let’s look at what goes on and how we can stay healthy during the Christmas and New Year period.

 Alcohol is certainly the first thing most people think of when they think of the ‘silly season’.
 Most of us know that alcohol and our livers are not good friends.
 In fact, alcohol consumption can affect many different systems not just the liver.
 Alcohol directly damages the stomach wall causing inflammation and alcohol is also a nervous system depressant, which can lead to mood change, irritability and depression – especially over time or with excess consumption.